kazifahim7/assignment-10-client/README.md

 # Trendy Travel

-Welcome to [Trendy Travel], your ultimate destination for exploring the wonders of the world!
+Welcome to Trendy Travel, your ultimate destination for exploring the wonders of the world!

 **Live Site URL:** [Add URL Here]